Nedunchezhiyan-M/aws-all-in-one/README.md

 3. **Apply least privilege** - Use the policy builder to create minimal required permissions
 4. **Enable encryption** - Use KMS utilities for all sensitive data
 5. **Monitor executions** - Use Step Functions helper to track workflow execution
+6. **Configure AWS details** - Provide your own region and account ID when using Lambda Deployer
+7. **Validate inputs** - All Lambda deployment methods now validate inputs for security

 ## 📋 API Reference